Central Arnhem Road: Central Arnhem Road Corridor upgrades

-The Federal Budget 2022-2023 released on 25 October 2022 has committed $350 million of additional funding to continue the work of sealing the Tanami Road and Central Arnhem Road.
+The Federal Budget 2022-2023 released on 25 October 2022 committed $350 million of additional funding to continue the work of sealing the Tanami Road and Central Arnhem Road.

 Future upgrades

 Nhulunbuy remains the only large regional centre in the Northern Territory not connected to the National Highway network via a sealed road.
-The Northern Territory Government is currently planning to seal the entire length of the Central Arnhem Road to a dual-lane standard which is expected to unlock the economic potential of the region and open up a range of new long term economic and social opportunities.
+The Northern Territory Government plans to seal the entire length of the Central Arnhem Road to a dual-lane standard which is expected to unlock the economic potential of the region and open up a range of new long term economic and social opportunities.
 This will be achieved through reduced transit times, improved reliability of supply chains, safer road conditions, and overall improved accessibility in the region.
 It is also expected to enhance liveability and improve social outcomes by improving access to health and educational services, facilitating social and cultural connections and reducing barriers to development, including operating costs for business.